anara-analytics/sme-sku-profitability-decision-system/README.md

 The SKU Profitability Optimization & Decision Intelligence System is a Business Intelligence framework designed to improve data-driven decision-making for small and medium-sized e-commerce enterprises (SMEs).
 The project demonstrates how structured analytics can transform raw transactional data into actionable insights for profitability optimization, inventory efficiency, and strategic SKU management.

 Using the Olist e-commerce dataset (~100,000 real marketplace orders), the system simulates real-world e-commerce operations, including revenue tracking, cost modeling, customer behavior, and logistics performance.
-The goal is to replicate a decision intelligence infrastructure typically unavailable to SME-level e-commerce businesses.
+The goal is to demonstrate a structured decision-intelligence framework that can be adapted to e-commerce SMEs with limited internal BI resources

 The solution integrates SQL, Excel, and Power BI to build a multi-layered analytics system that supports SKU-level profitability evaluation and structured business decision-making.

-## Repository Note
+## Data & Methodology Note

-Due to GitHub file size limitations, the complete dataset used for this project is not included in this repository.
-The database schema, SQL scripts, analytical workflows, financial modeling, and Power BI dashboards were developed using the complete dataset.
-This repository demonstrates the project's architecture, methodology, and decision-support framework.
+This independent portfolio project uses the public Olist e-commerce dataset as its transactional foundation.
+Due to GitHub file-size limitations, the complete dataset is not included in this repository.
+The database schema, SQL scripts, analytical workflows, financial modeling, and Power BI dashboards were developed using the dataset.
+Where cost information required for SKU-level profitability analysis was not available in the source data, modeled cost assumptions were introduced for analytical purposes.
+Accordingly, the financial results presented in this project are analytical model outputs and do not represent the financial performance of Olist, Axiom Distribution LLC, or any client.

 ---